-The 500-acre pet-friendly property trails along an inland valley in the wooded Santa Lucia Mountains, above the fog that sometimes blankets the coast.
-The suites, all with fireplaces and terraces, perch high in the hills, with views of the valley or trees and easy access to the lodge and an excellent restaurant, Valley Kitchen.
-Adjacent to the lodge is the 10-000-square-foot Aiyana Spa and an adult pool with a rimless hot tub.
-In the valley below lies an area called River Ranch, an activity zone that includes the nine hard and clay tennis courts, a junior Olympic pool, a kids' splash pool, and a second wellness adult pool, a 5,200-aquare-foot fitness center (whose extensive roster of classes are all complimentary), a bocce court, and a cafe serving light fare for golfers and tennis players in what was originally an 1890s farmhouse.
+This 500-acre, pet-friendly property trails along an inland valley in the wooded Santa Lucia Mountains, above the fog that sometimes blankets the coast.
+Its all-suite lodging, each of them with a fireplace and terrace, perches high in the hills, where it has views of the valley or trees and easy access to the lodge and an excellent restaurant, Valley Kitchen.
+Adjacent to the lodge is the 10,000-square-foot Aiyana Spa and an adult pool with a rimless hot tub.
+In the valley below lies an area called River Ranch, an activity zone that includes tennis and pickleball courts, a junior Olympic pool, a kids' splash pool, and a second wellness adult pool, a 5,200-aquare-foot fitness center (whose extensive roster of classes are all complimentary), a bocce court, and a cafe serving light fare for golfers and tennis players in what was originally an 1890s farmhouse.

 Spa & Fitness

 Golf Course.
 Pete Dye designed the resort's 18-hole course in 1981 and it was redesigned in 2010.
 The front nine meanders along the Carmel River, but the back nine climbs into the forested upland, where holes 10 to 14 cling precariously to the hillsides and induce vertigo with drops as much as 350 feet from tee to green.
 To makes matters worse, heavy underbrush guard the margins of these back fairways.
 Length: 6,055-6,515 yards.